Powered by .id (informed decisions) for Cumberland City Council

 |One parent family||7,009||9.8||9,132||10.3||9,987||10.1||+2,978|

-In 2016, the dominant household type in the Cumberland Council was Couple families with dependents, which accounted for 42.9% of all households.
+In 2016, the dominant household type in Cumberland City Council was Couple families with dependents, which accounted for 42.9% of all households.

 The largest increase between 2016 and 2026 is forecast to be in Couple families with dependents, which will increase by 6,767 households and account for 42.0% of all households.